jlaura/jlaura.github.com/ref.md

  *  **Vaughan, J. (1991).
 A parallel implementation of the douglas-peucker line simplification algorithm.
 Software, practice, and experience, 21(3):331–336.**
  *  Wang, S. and Armstrong, M. P. (2003).
 A quadtree approach to domain decomposition for spatial interpolation in Grid computing environments.
 Parallel Computing, 29(10):1481– 1504.
  *  Wang, S., Armstrong, M. P., Ni, J., and Liu, Y. (2005).
 Gisolve: A grid-based prob- lem solving environment for computationally intensive analysis.
 In Challenges of Large Applications in Distributed Environments.
 CLADE 2005.
 Proceedings.
  *  **Wang, S., Cowles, M. K., and Armstrong, M. P. (2008).
-Grid computing of spatial statistics: using the teragrid for gi*(d) analysis.
-Concurrency and COmputation: Practice and Experience, 20:1697–1720.**
+Grid computing of spatial statistics: using the teragrid for gi\*(d) analysis.
+Concurrency and Computation: Practice and Experience, 20:1697–1720.**
  *  Wang, S. (2010).
 A cybergis framework for the synthesis of cyberinfrastructure, gis, and spatial analysis.
 Annals of the Association of American Geographers, 100(3):535–557.
  *  Xia, Y., Kuang, L., and Li, X. (2011).
 Accelerating geospatial analysis on gpus using cuda.
 Journal of Zhejiang University-SCIENCE C, 12(12):990–999.
  *  **Xie, J., Yang, C., Zhou, B., and Huang, Q. (2010).
 High-performance computing for the simulation of dust storms.
 Computers, Environment and Urban Systems, 34(4):278–290.**